sweet-nes5/LSF-recognition/Rapport/readme.txt

-Compiler le rapport :			make
-Nettoyer le dossier :			make clean
+To automatically generate the pdf report from LaTeX:		make To clean:							make clean